 ECONOMIC OPPORTUNITY TAX CREDITS

-STATUTE: W. Va.
+- STATUTE: W.Va.
 Code §11-13Q

-CREDIT: The Economic Opportunity Tax credit is available to qualified businesses that make a qualified investment in a new or expanded business in West Virginia
+- CREDIT: The Economic Opportunity Tax credits generally promotes job creation and investment within the State through capital incentives.

+- VALUE: Cannot be disclosed13

 The Economic Opportunity Tax Credits are incentives designed to promote job creation through capital investment.
-The Economic Opportunity Tax Credit is generally a capital investment tax credit pro-rated over a 10-year period for businesses engaged in the activities of manufacturing, information processing, warehousing, goods distribution exclusive of retail, destination-oriented recreation and tourism, research and development and the relocation of a corporate headquarters.
+These credits generally represent a capital investment tax credit pro-rated over a 10-year period for businesses engaged in the activities of manufacturing, information processing, warehousing, goods distribution exclusive of retail, destination-oriented recreation and tourism, research and development, and the relocation of a corporate headquarters.
 The share of qualified capital investment subject to tax credit is based on the number of new jobs created as the result of the additional capital investment.
 The share of total payroll represented by the new employees determines the share of total tax liability offset by tax credit.
 A minimum number of new jobs must be created and maintained to gain entitlement to tax credit benefits.